 Applications online will include:

 - Abstract (a brief statement that describes the project)

 - Detailed proposal, up to 1,000 words, which includes the objective and approach of the proposed activity, the relevance to the student’s educational goals, and a time-line for completion.

 - Budget, including any additional sources of funding.

 - Student’s background and qualifications for the proposed project.

-- Statement of endorsement by the project's faculty advisor.
+- Project Faculty Advisor – Statement of recommendation by the project's faculty advisor.

 As with all research conducted at Lehigh, conduct of research must adhere to University policies, including those pertaining to human subjects, vertebrate animals, and hazardous materials.
-Faculty supervisors, as part of the normal pedagogical relationship, will provide guidance on university and professional standards, regulations, and policies.
-Please see research policies located on the ORSP website http://www.lehigh.edu/~inors/inors.html.
+Faculty advisors, as part of the normal pedagogical relationship, will provide guidance on university and professional standards, regulations, and policies.
+Please see research policies located on the Research Integrity website: https://research.cc.lehigh.edu/research-integrity

 Undergraduate Research involving International Travel: